 For others, the events of September 11, 2001 will constitute the second half of the question: “Where were you when…?”

-As human-shaped humans, we seem to take strange comfort in these temporal touchstones – reference points that allow us to find our place within the man-made construct called time.
+As human-flavoured humans, we seem to take strange comfort in these temporal touchstones – reference points that allow us to find our place within the man-made construct called time.

 Man-made?
 Oh yes, time is a largely human concept.
 It’s a way of measuring our existence based on our own unique perceptions, backed up by the circadian cycle of the sun and moon.
 Consider the new millennium.
 When the clocks struck midnight on January 1, 2000 – or January 1, 2001 if you must be boringly pedantic about it – a new millennium was begun.
 But only to humans.
-On another world elsewhere in the galaxy, it may have been called “broccoli.”
-For all we know, on that other planet this month could be called “Murray” and be longer than a day.
+On another world elsewhere in the galaxy, it may have been called “tapioca.”
+For all we know, on that other planet this month could be called “Murray” and only be 17 hours long.

-What I find most interesting in this temporal tomfoolery is that out of all the profound historical events we could choose from, we tend to focus on the negatives rather than the positives.
+What I find most intriguing about this temporal tomfoolery is that out of all the profound historical events we could choose from, we tend to focus on the negatives rather than the positives.

 No one ever asks, “Where were you when we put a man on the moon?” or “Where were you when the Berlin Wall fell?”
 Poll the average person on the street and they can probably tell you when Elvis Presley died, but not the date that Rosa Parks defied the orders of a bus driver in Montgomery, Alabama and kicked off the civil rights movement.
 (December 1, 1955 in case you were curious.)